fhyy/MF2063-ESS-NW-CAR/ard-steering/README.md

 This arduino reads the wanted steering percentage (0% -> 100%) and sends the correct data to the servo motor.
 0% is full left, 50% is straight ahead and 100% is full right.

-The servo motor turns between 40 and 140 degrees.
+The servo motor turns the wheels between -20 and +20 degrees.

 __As for now__
-The arduino turns the motor from full left to full right and back in 1 seconds intervals
+The arduino turns the motor loops from turning full right to forwards to full left to forwards, in 4 seconds intervals